 The only downside is that streaming video can really chew through your plan’s data allowance.
 One hour of video streaming in standard definition uses around 1GB of data, while one hour of high-definition streaming will use about 3GB.
 If you’re watching videos daily using your mobile data, it’s not surprising to see that you could use up your monthly data fairly quickly.

 So what’s the solution?
 The good news is that telcos keep increasing data inclusions on plans.
 So, while a few years back you would have to hop on an expensive plan for the luxury of 10GB of data, its now easier to come across this amount, and more, at much more affordable prices.
-Not only that but some telcos offer data-free streaming of certain services, like video and music, or ‘unlimited’ data plans so you can enjoy catching up on your favourite show without the worry.
+Not only that but some telcos offer data-free streaming of certain services, or ‘unlimited’ data plans, so you can enjoy catching up on your favourite show without the worry.

 Data-free music and video streaming

-Some telcos offer entertainment extras, such as data-free streaming of certain services as added bonuses to entice you over.
-While Telstra, Optus and Vodafone are the main players which tend to offer these extras, some mobile virtual network operators (MVNOs), like Boost Mobile, also include these extras.
-What’s on offer does vary from telco to telco.
+Some telcos offer entertainment extras such as data-free streaming of certain services as added bonuses to entice you over.
+While Telstra, Optus and Vodafone are the main players which tend to offer these extras, some mobile virtual network operators (MVNOs) may also offer extras too.

-Optus offers a few tidy data-free streaming extras.
-On its prepaid ‘Epic Data’ plans, it offers up to 10GB of ‘streaming data’ in addition to the general data inclusion, for use with Netflix, Stan and ABC iView.
+Optus offers a few data-free streaming extras.
+On its prepaid ‘Epic Data’ plans, it offers up to 10GB of ‘streaming data’ in addition to the general data inclusion, for use with Netflix, Stan and ABC Kids.
 Optus also includes data-free streaming of Optus sport (with access to many of the major European football competitions).